-Now that mission critical resources have been deployed to the cloud, how will you know all is well?
-This area is one of the most lacking due to focus being primarily on deploying resources and then moving on to the next project.
-Cloud platforms provide great tools natively for monitoring as well as a wealth of open source tools that can be used when monitoring different cloud platforms.
-Now that system are running in the cloud and no longer local, it becomes even more important to have visibility.
-With the proper understanding of the applications running in the cloud, metric baselines can be setup, log analysis can be done, alerts can be established, dashboards can be created for visualization and notification channels can be setup.
+Now that mission-critical resources have been deployed to the cloud, how will you know all is well?
+This area is one of the most lacking due to the focus being primarily on deploying resources and then moving on to the next project.
+Cloud platforms provide great tools natively for monitoring as well as a wealth of open-source tools that can be used when monitoring different cloud platforms.
+Now that systems are running in the cloud and no longer local, it becomes even more important to have visibility.
+With the proper understanding of the applications running in the cloud, metric baselines can be set up, log analysis can be done, alerts can be established, dashboards can be created for visualization, and notification channels can be setup.
 Using these tools, cloud providers allow configurations to be defined for resources to be automatically scaled out as well to handle increased demand during peaks of activity.

 Backup and Disaster Recovery

 This topic is self-explanatory but critical to building into the design.
 Never leave out backup and disaster recovery.
 Policies that exist for on-premises applications must apply to those in the cloud as well.
 Will the configurations work as expected and guarantee the same RPO and RTO?